From data acquired between 2015-2018, Arabic teachers can expect to earn an average of $55 per hour.

 Make it known what dialect of Arabic is spoken in classes, and highlight knowledge of specialised parts of Arab culture and societies.
 Make it clear if you're going to teach modern standard, Moroccan, Egyptian, or Levantine too.

 If the learner has a higher level at their disposal, increase your rate to match this; advancement doesn't come free

 If you use a certified organisation online to find students, check student testimonials on the website for tutors already on there.
-This way, you can see how tutors match the price to what students say about them, and how they adapt their lessons to meed their individual needs.
-Again, make sure that these changes are show explicitly in plain English so prospective students can have confidence in your professionalism.
+This way, you can see how tutors match the price to what students say about them, and how they adapt their lessons to meet their individual needs.
+Again, make sure that these changes are shown explicitly in plain English so prospective students can have confidence in your professionalism.

 Factor in transport costs, as this is never free either.
 Some tutoring platforms consider the time it takes you to get from A to B when setting your base rate, which makes it more expensive than competitors sometimes.

 When wanting to charge a higher rate, emphasise the fact that your spoken Arabic is strong, as well as your grammar and other facets of the language, such as alphabet and phonetics, politics and history, or colloquialisms.
 Give your learners the edge by also equipping them with formal and business language, enticing them to succeed in their field long term.
-This will really help them get over the line with fluency, and equip them with the language as a strong tool in their professional and personal life.
+This will really help them get over the line with fluency and equip them with the language as a strong tool in their professional and personal life.